Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

-In this paper we will be particularly interested in a particular type of quantum surface called the $\alpha$-quantum cone for $\alpha<Q$.
-This is a doubly marked quantum surface homeomorphic to the complex plane, and is typically represented as $(\C,h,0,\infty)$ for some distribution $h$ which we will now describe.
-By \cite[Lemma 4.8]{wedges} it holds that $\cH(\C)=\cH_1(\C)\oplus \cH_2(\C)$, where $\cH_1(\C)\subset\cH(\C)$ is the subspace of functions which are radially symmetric about the origin, and $\cH_2(\C)\subset\cH(\C)$ is the subspace of functions which have mean zero about all circles centered at the origin.
-The distribution $h$ can be written as $h=h^\dagger+h^0$, where $h^\dagger\in \cH_1(\C)$ and $h^0\in \cH_2(\C)$ are independent, $h^0$ has the law of the projection of a whole-plane GFF onto $\cH_2(\C)$, and $h^\dagger(e^{-s})=A_s$ for all $s\in\R$, where $(A_s)_{s\in\R}$ has the following law.
-For a standard two-sided Brownian motion $\wt B$ it holds that $A_s\eqD \wt B_s+\alpha s$, provided $\wt B$ is conditioned such that $A_s\geq Qs$ for $s<0$.
-The quantum cone has a special interpretation for $\alpha=\gamma$, where the cone can be considered as the limiting law on quantum surfaces which one would get by zooming in near a quantum typical point of a $\gamma$-Liouville quantum gravity surface; see~\cite[Proposition 4.11]{wedges}.
+In this paper we will be especially interested in a particular type of quantum surface called the $\alpha$-quantum cone for $\alpha<Q$.
+This is a doubly marked quantum surface $(\BB C ,h , 0, \infty)$ which has infinite total mass but finite mass in every neighborhood of 0.
+The quantum cone has a special interpretation for $\alpha=\gamma$, in which case it is the limiting law on quantum surfaces obtained by zooming in near a quantum typical point of a $\gamma$-LQG surface; see~\cite[Proposition 4.13(ii)]{wedges}.